eerimoq/messi/README.rst

    typedef void (*PROTO_client_on_disconnected_t)(); // Callback called when disconnected
                                                      // from the server.

-Per Linux client.
+Per Linux client:

 .. code-block:: c

    void PROTO_client_process();  // Process all pending events on given file
                                  // descriptor (if it belongs to given client).

-Per message.
+Per message:

 .. code-block:: c